 In today’s article, I wanted to discuss some weapons I’ve found particularly useful in the Call of Cthulhu system.
 Due to the way character design works, you’ll likely only be able to stat a single character for one or two of these, so choose carefully.
 (Or don’t choose any at all; one of my favorite elements of the system is that combat’s only a single facet of your investigation.
-Characters can easily stat into some other team role, like research or social interactions, and remain a huge credit to the team.)
+Characters can easily spec into some other team role, like research or social interactions, and remain a huge credit to the team.)

 1. Molotov Cocktails